techdozor/visionapi/README.md

 - Upload your image (other files won't work)
 - After call /results and see the results of the image recognition that today is based on Google Vision API and is able to recognize lables, text, labels.

-Next step is to introudce Alexa skill.
-Stay tuned.
+## It is much better with Alexa
+Power your Alexa to see: https://github.com/techdozor/alexvisionskill